The Guernsey County Venus

 Limestone Figure from 33GU218 in Ohio

-In 2007 a much larger limestone "Venus"-like figure appeared at another area of this site, apparently having fallen from a rock ledge at the head of an artificial trench aligned to the winter solstice sunrise.
+In 2006 a much larger limestone "Venus"-like figure was recognized at another area of this site, apparently having fallen from a rock ledge at the head of an artificial trench aligned to the winter solstice sunrise.
 To see this, click on the image below:

 Click to expand.